Chuck Jones: MGM Animation/Visual Arts

 With business partner Les Goldman, Jones started an independent animation studio, Tower 12, Inc. (later Sib Tower 12 Productions after Walter Bien's SIB Productions took over), and brought on most of his unit from Warner Bros., including Maurice Noble and Michael Maltese.
 In 1963, Metro-Goldwyn-Mayer contracted with Sib Tower 12 to have Jones and his staff produce new Tom and Jerry cartoons as well as a television adaptation of all Tom and Jerry theatricals produced to that date.
 This included major editing, including writing out the African-American maid, Mammy Two-Shoes, and replacing her with one of Irish descent voiced by June Foray.
 In 1964, Sib Tower 12 was absorbed by MGM and was renamed MGM Animation/Visual Arts.
 His animated short film, The Dot and the Line: A Romance in Lower Mathematics, won the 1965 Academy Award for Best Animated Short Film.
 Jones directed the classic animated short The Bear That Wasn't.

 In 1966, he produced and directed the TV special How the Grinch Stole Christmas!, featuring narration by Boris Karloff.

 Jones continued to work on other TV specials such as Horton Hears a Who!
 (1970), but his main focus during this time was producing the feature film The Phantom Tollbooth, which did lukewarm business when MGM released it in 1970.
 Jones co-directed 1969's The Pogo Special Birthday Special, based on the Walt Kelly comic strip, and voiced the characters of Porky Pine and Bun Rab.
 It was at this point that he decided to start ST Incorporated.

 Chuck Jones Enterprises

 MGM closed the animation division in 1970, and Jones once again started his own studio, Chuck Jones Enterprises.
-He produced a Saturday morning children's TV series for the American Broadcasting Company called The Curiosity Shop in 1971.
+He produced a Saturday morning children's TV series for the American Broadcasting Company called Curiosity Shop in 1971.
 In 1973, he produced an animated version of the George Selden book The Cricket in Times Square and subsequently produced two sequels.

 Three of his works during this period were animated TV adaptations of short stories from Rudyard Kipling's The Jungle Book: Mowgli's Brothers, The White Seal and Rikki-Tikki-Tavi.
 During this period, Jones began to experiment with more realistically designed characters, most of which had larger eyes, leaner bodies, and altered proportions, such as those of the Looney Tunes characters.